Bokn Municipality

 Bokn is a municipality in Rogaland county, Norway.
 It is located in the traditional district of Haugaland.
 The administrative centre of the municipality is the village of Føresvik, the only urban area in Bokn.
 Other villages in Bokn include Arsvågen, Trosnavåg, and Loten.
-The island municipality is mostly located on the three islands of Ognøya, Vestre Bokn, and Austre Bokn.
+The island municipality is mostly located on the three islands of Ognøya, Vestre Bokn, and Austre Bokn, plus some smaller surrounding uninhabited islets.
 All three main islands are connected to the mainland via a network of bridges.
+The Rogfast tunnel system is under construction.
+It will connect Bokn Municipality to Stavanger by road.

-The 47 km2 municipality is the 348th largest by area out of the 356 municipalities in Norway.
-Bokn is the 341st most populous municipality in Norway with a population of 868.
-The municipality's population density is 19.5 PD/km2 and its population has increased by 0.3% over the previous ten-year period.
+The 47.15 km2 municipality is the 349th largest by area out of the 357 municipalities in Norway.
+Bokn Municipality is the 340th most populous municipality in Norway with a population of 907.
+The municipality's population density is 19.2 PD/km2 and its population has increased by 4.6% over the previous ten-year period.